Specialty Computer and Safety Glasses

 Employees who are required to use safety glasses on a full-time basis, as determined by the departmental employer, and who use prescription eyewear are eligible for a pair of prescription safety glasses.

 Employees are eligible once every 24 months, or once every 12 months if the prescription has changed.
-Employees may obtain either eyeglasses or contact lenses but not both.

 To Be Completed by HR Offices Only: